i2amparis/vetting-adapter/README.md

 vetting checks (e.g. for exploratory analysis), without any dependency on the nomenclature/name-validation side of the stack.

-This package started as [CICERO's `iamcompact-vetting`](https://github.com/ciceroOslo/iamcompact-vetting), built specifically for the HORIZON EUROPE project IAM COMPACT (see `NOTICE` for funding attribution), and has since been generalized so that project-wide checks like IPCC AR6 vetting ship as built-ins while project-specific checks (like the original IAM COMPACT GDP/population harmonization check) are declarative specs owned by each project's own definitions repository, rather than being hardcoded into this package.
+This package started as [CICERO&#39;s `iamcompact-vetting`](https://github.com/ciceroOslo/iamcompact-vetting),
+built specifically for the HORIZON EUROPE project IAM COMPACT (see `NOTICE` for funding attribution), and has since been generalized so that project-wide checks like IPCC AR6 vetting ship as built-ins.
+Project-specific checks (like the original IAM COMPACT GDP/population harmonization check) are declarative specs owned by each project's own definitions repository, rather than being hardcoded into this package.